PaulleDemon/Django-SAAS-Boilerplate/readme.md

 Tired of writing Django project from scratch? use this django boilerplate to speed up your Django development and ship your product within few hours, instead of weeks or months.

 ### Why use Django website boilerplate?
 Using a Django boilerplate can save you a lot of time, which is a huge benefit.
-Most cistomers don't care if you start from scratch or use a template; they just want their problem solved quickly.
+Most customers don't care if you start from scratch or use a template; they just want their problem solved quickly.
 Whether you use Django or another framework usually doesn't matter to them as long as the job gets done efficiently.

-This boilerplate can help you save hours of work, allowing you to deliver your SAAS website in just a few hours.
+This boilerplate can help you save hours of work, allowing you to launch your SAAS website in just a few hours.

+**#CodeLessShipMore**

 ### What features does Django template include?
 - Production ready, you can immediately deploy this to cloud such as Railway.app, Render.com etc.